jhpyle/docassemble/_docs/config.md

 The `db` directives should be treated as read-only.
 The primary way you would adjust your database configuration is when starting a new server for the first time.
-At that time, you can set [Docker] configuration variables [`DBHOST`], [`DBNAME`], [`DBUSER`], [`DBPASSWORD`], and other related variables in order to specify that a particular SQL database should be used.
-For example, you would set these environment variables if you were using a cloud-based managed database system like [RDS].
+At that time, you can specify that a particular SQL database should be used.
+For example, you would change the default configuration if you were using a cloud-based managed database system like [RDS].

 The password should only contain alphanumeric characters.
 The special